Machine learning opportunities for online and offline tagging of photo-induced and diffractive events in continuous readout experiments: Conclusion

 \section{Conclusion}

 This paper presents the first application of machine learning techniques in the context of photoinduced reactions, ultraperipheral collisions (UPCs), and diffractive events.
-While machine learning has been widely employed in high-energy physics experiments like CMS and ATLAS, particularly for high-multiplicity events such as jets, top quarks, and Higgs bosons, this is the first time these techniques have been explored to address the unique challenges posed by low-multiplicity processes.
+While machine learning has been widely employed in high-energy physics experiments like CMS and ATLAS, particularly for identifying rare signals through spacial information, this is the first time these techniques have been explored to address the unique challenges posed by low-multiplicity processes.

-The approach discussed here leverages Random Forest classifiers to identify rare, low-multiplicity events in continuous readout environments, such as those present in the ALICE experiment at the LHC and the future ePIC experiment at the Electron-Ion Collider (EIC).
+The approach discussed here leverages lightweight classifiers to identify rare, low-multiplicity events in continuous readout environments, such as those present in the ALICE experiment at the LHC and the future ePIC experiment at the Electron-Ion Collider (EIC).
 By detecting distinctive event features, such as rapidity gaps and sparse track patterns, the proposed method provides a novel solution for real-time event selection.

 Compared to CMS and ATLAS, which utilize machine learning in traditional trigger systems to handle dense event topologies, the approach described in this paper targets low-multiplicity processes also before full event reconstruction.
 This not only improves real-time decision-making but also offers significant reductions in data storage requirements, making it particularly well-suited for the continuous data streams in ALICE and ePIC.